-- 1. Describe how damage from model generated storms (landfalling and by-passing) is excluded or included in the calculation of loss costs and probable maximum loss levels for Florida. - 2.
-Describe how damage resulting from concurrent or preceding flood or hurricane storm surge is treated in the calculation of loss costs and probable maximum loss levels for Florida.
+- 1. Describe how damage from hurricane model generated storms (landfalling and by-passing hurricanes) is excluded or included in the calculation of hurricane loss costs and hurricane probable maximum loss levels for Florida. - 2.
+Describe how damage resulting from concurrent or preceding flood or hurricane storm surge is treated in the calculation of hurricane loss costs and hurricane probable maximum loss levels for Florida.

-- 1. The model will be reviewed to evaluate whether the determination of losses in the model is consistent with this standard. - 2.
-The model will be reviewed to determine that by-passing storms and their effects are considered in a manner that is consistent with this standard. - 3.
-The model will be reviewed to determine whether the model takes into account any damage resulting directly and solely from flood or hurricane storm surge.
-Losses associated with wind damage will be reviewed to determine the treatment of flood and hurricane storm surge.
+- 1. The hurricane model will be reviewed to evaluate whether the determination of hurricane losses in the hurricane model is consistent with this standard. - 2.
+The hurricane model will be reviewed to determine that by-passing hurricanes and their effects are considered in a manner that is consistent with this standard.

+- 3. The hurricane model will be reviewed to determine whether the hurricane model takes into account any damage resulting directly and solely from flood or hurricane storm surge.
+Hurricane losses associated with wind damage will be reviewed to determine the treatment of flood and hurricane storm surge. - 4.
+The documented procedure for distinguishing wind-related hurricane losses from other peril losses will be reviewed.

-A-3 Coverages
+A-3 Hurricane Coverages

-- A. The methods used in the calculation of building loss costs shall be actuarially sound. - B. The methods used in the calculation of appurtenant structure loss costs shall be actuarially sound. - C. The methods used in the calculation of contents loss costs shall be actuarially sound. - D. The methods used in the calculation of time element loss costs shall be actuarially sound. - Purpose: A reasonable representation of building, appurtenant structure, contents, and time element losses is necessary in order to address policies that principally cover building, appurtenant structure, contents and time element, such as tenants and condo unit owners policies.
+- A. The methods used in the calculation of building hurricane loss costs shall be actuarially sound. - B. The methods used in the calculation of appurtenant structure hurricane loss costs shall be actuarially sound. - C. The methods used in the calculation of contents hurricane loss costs shall be actuarially sound. - D. The methods used in the calculation of time element hurricane loss costs shall be actuarially sound.

+Purpose: A reasonable representation of building, appurtenant structure, contents, and time element hurricane losses is necessary in order to address policies that principally cover building, appurtenant structure, contents and time element, such as tenants and condo unit owners policies.